pixquilly/angularTaskProject/README.md

 Due to time constraints, not all requirements could be fully implemented.
 Development priorities were set to focus on the core features and deliver a functional MVP.

-**Development Duration:** The project was completed over three days, rather than the initially planned five days.
+**Development Duration:** The project was completed over three days, rather than the initially planned five days because of previously mentioned time constraints.
 With additional time, a more comprehensive and refined implementation could have been delivered.